IRL2/nanover-docs/source/installation.rst

 #.
 To start the program, run the command ``NanoverImd``

-**Download the latest build**
+**Download the latest release**

 #.
-Download the latest build of `NanoVer iMD <https://github.com/IRL2/nanover-imd/releases>`_
+Download the latest release of `NanoVer iMD <https://github.com/IRL2/nanover-imd/releases>`_

 #.
 Extract the downloaded zip file

-The next step(s) depend on the type of operating system that your VR headset uses:
+The next step(s) depend on the operating system that you want to use to run the program:

 * **Android (Meta Quest, etc.)**:
-    * Sideload the ``NanoVerIMD.apk`` onto your device (you can use `SideQuest <https://sidequestvr.com>`_ for this)
+    * Sideload the ``nanover-imd.apk`` onto your device (you can use `SideQuest <https://sidequestvr.com>`_ for this)
     * Look in the ``Unknown Sources`` section of your apps list and run NanoVer IMD

 * **Windows (OpenXR / Meta Quest Link, etc.)**:
-    * In the extracted directory, launch ``StandaloneWindows64.exe``.
+    * Navigate to the ``windows`` directory in the extracted folder, and launch ``NanoVer iMD.exe``.
 Windows will likely prompt you with a warning about the executable not being signed.
 If it happens, click on the "More info" button, then "Run anyway".
 You will also likely be prompted by the Windows firewall, allow NanoVer to access the network.

 ~~~~